WilsonWang233/CPEN221PPT2/README.md

 2. `n` = 4: iterate over `"1333"`, `"3133"`, `"3313"`, `"3331"`, `"4444"`.
 3. `n` = 5: iterate over `"14444"`, `"22333"`, `"23233"`, `"23323"`, `"23332"`, `"32233"`, `"32323"`, `"32332"`, `"33223"`, `"33232"`, `"33322"`, `"41444"`, `"44144"`, `"44414"`, `"44441"`, `"55555"`.

-> For this task, you should implement **both**  `SSDNumber.getSSDNumberIterator` and a class that implements the `SSDNumberIterator` interface.
-You should return an instance of the class you implement in `getSSDNumberIterator`.
-All your work should be in the `ssdnumbers` package: the iterator you implement should be in the folder `src/main/java/ssdnumbers` or it can be a `private` class.
+> For this task, you should implement **both**  `SSDNumber.getSSDNumberIterator` and a examplec that implements the `SSDNumberIterator` interface.
+You should return an instance of the examplec you implement in `getSSDNumberIterator`.
+All your work should be in the `ssdnumbers` package: the iterator you implement should be in the folder `src/main/java/ssdnumbers` or it can be a `private` examplec.

 ## Submission Instructions